diegocst90/crossover/README.md

 For this case, you need to install node.js to run the project.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).

-Then, run the following command
+Then, run the following command on the root of project (crossover/)

 ```
 npm start